Chicago Truck Accident Attorneys

 Even if the trucking company involved is based out of state, or the case may involve independent drivers, leased vehicles, maintenance contracts, and so on, at Abels & Annes, we have the resources and knowhow to get results.
 The sad fact is that large truck accidents often involve very serious injuries, such as spinal cord injuries, traumatic brain injuries, and permanent disablement, or even death.
 If you are injured in an accident involving a large truck, it is essential for you to work with a law firm that has the capability to fight large companies, large insurers, and the law firms that defend them, and that has the resources to make detailed and timely inquiries into the facts and factors that apply in commercial trucking cases.

 Most commercial vehicles are required to carry insurance limits that are significantly higher than passenger vehicle limits, and we have experience working with and negotiating with commercial insurance carriers, in pursuing claims so that our clients obtain all that they are entitled to, no matter where the insurance carrier may be based, and no matter who is representing them.
 We can help truck accident victims to recover not only medical costs, loss of income, pain and suffering, loss of companionship, and other direct losses, but, if necessary, we will pursue punitive damages if the motor carrier has acted especially egregiously in ignoring public safety.
 We know that protecting future drivers from suffering the results of carelessness and negligence by commercial truck companies and drivers means lives saved.

-If you or someone you care about has been involved in an accident involving a large truck, call the truck accident attorneys at the Law Offices of Abels & Annes.
+If you or someone you care about has been involved in an accident involving a large truck, contact us online or call the truck accident attorneys at the Law Offices of Abels & Annes.
 You may contact us toll-free at (855) LAW-CHICAGO or locally in Chicago at (312) 924-7575.
 Your consultation is completely free.
 If we agree to take your case, we will not charge any fee unless and until we recover damages on your behalf.